joakimsahlstrom/twyn/README.md

 ##Todo:
 * Output error message when @TwynCollection is missing
 * Ability to parse json that starts with an array
+* Ability to chose custom names for fields by using annotation (e.g. @TwynName)
 * Better defined error handling
 * Smarter cache clearing when setting values
 * Delete values/structures